 Ana Maria Aldana (2011-2017).
 This project aims to determine how ecosystem diversity and differing disturbance regimes affect services, such as carbon storage, flood resistance and production of goods.
 Co-supervised by Pablo Stevenson and Mailyn Gonzalez (Universidad de Los Andes).

 Adolfo Jara Muñoz (2011-2017).
 Systematics and biogeography of Colombian Begonia.
 Co-supervisor: Santiago Madriñán (Universidad de Los Andes).

 Julieth Serrano (2011).
 Historical biogeography of Colombian Sapotaceae.
 Co-supervisor: Julie Hawkins (University of Reading).

 Paola Piñeros (2011-2012).
-Taxonomy and phylogeny of Colombian Sapotaceae.
+Taxonomic conspectus of the genus Micropholis (Sapotaceae).
 Co-supervisor: Rocio Cortes (Universidad Distrital).

 Alan Elliot (2011-2012).
 Spatio-temporal distribution of Sapotaceae in Colombia.
 Supervisors: Colin Pendry, Greg Kenicer (RBGE), Richard Milne (University of Edinburgh).

 Javier Luna Castro (2012-2015).
-Biogeography of Neotropical Gesneriaceae.
+Biogeography and Floral Morphology of Gesneriaceae.
 Co-supervisors: Catherine Kidner (RBGE and University of Edinburgh) and Michael Moeller (RBGE).

 Karina Banda (2012-2015).
 Colombian dry forests.
 Supervisors: Toby Pennington (RBGE) and Kyle Dexter (RBGE).